 In addition, medicine is a powerful cultural force that wields significant effects on knowledge, values, actions in broader society that are often underappreciated and poorly understood.
 Stanford Medicine sets itself apart from most medical schools by being located in an active university campus with scholars in humanities and social sciences at the doorstep giving rise to an opportunity to promote interdisciplinary work at the interface of medicine and the humanities at an exceptionally high level.
 Indeed, there are many medical humanities projects and initiatives at Stanford, but these activities lack an integrated vision, strategy, or structure to maximize the potential of these and others not yet identified or imagined.
 Many historians, anthropologists, philosophers, and literary scholars at Stanford have an intellectual and academic commitment to enlightening these aspects of medicine.
 However, their insights and wisdom seldom find their way to the medical campus.

-The Humanities and Medicine Initiative is based the Chair’s Office in the Department of Psychiatry and Behavioral Sciences and entails the following : identification of key stake holders and collaboration with meet with key stake holders to learn about their interest and priorities related to humanities and medicine campus wide; developing a working group of thought leaders committed to the importance of developing an humanities/medicine to provide stimulus and leadership for these types of academic and clinical efforts; identify key opportunities for enhancing the relationship between medicine and the humanities; develop a 3-5 year plan for enhancing/developing academic and clinical interface between the medicine and the humanities at Stanford.
+The Humanities and Medicine Initiative, based in the Department of Psychiatry and Behavioral Sciences entails the following : meet with key stake holders to learn about their interest and priorities related to humanities and medicine campus wide; develop a working group of thought leaders committed to the importance of developing an humanities/medicine to provide stimulus and leadership for these types of academic and clinical efforts; identify key opportunities for enhancing the relationship between medicine and the humanities; develop a 3-5 year plan for enhancing/developing academic and clinical interface between the medicine and the humanities at Stanford.

 Collaborating organizations and groups

 - Medical Anthropology (Department of Anthropology Stanford University)